 We hope that immigrant, refugee, and asylum-seeking men will join our experienced facilitators to explore their unique experiences with masculinity and to discuss tools for self-care, healthy relationships, and violence prevention.
 This conversation, which expands on our commitment to provide space for men to reflect on their experiences around masculinity and to explore the connections between societal expectations of gender, self-harm, and violence, is specifically for new arrivals to the US.
 We offer sharing, learning, and reflecting with at least twenty-five men from seven different countries.

-Men Connect for New Mainers sometimes meets virtually and sometime in person.
-For more information, email chris @ maineboystomen.org.
+Men Connect for New Mainers meets every other Friday, sometimes virtually and sometimes in person; new participants are always welcome to join us!
+For more information about the next meeting, email chris @ maineboystomen.org.

 "Since my husband started to join the MB2M meetings, he changed his behavior.
 I realized that there is somebody in the shadow helping understand how a couple can engage in uncomfortable topics together, but doing so comfortably." ~A participant's partner